DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

     d. <b>train_filtered.geojson</b>: unbalanced training data, which will be used in the second round of training.
     e. <b>train_balanced.geojson</b>: balanced training data. this is what we will use for the first round of training.

-    *If you would like to work through training PoolNet from here and have access to the original pansharpened image (id = 1040010014800C00), sample training and testing geojsons can be found in the 'shapefiles' directory.*

 3. Create standardized polygons as uniformly-sized chips for input into the net.
 Use a batch size that will fit into memory if you will not be training on a generator.